-Norway's general public’s domestic loan debt increased 5.7 percent year-on-year to NOK 5,834.7 billion in April 2019, following a 5.8 percent rise in the prior month, in line with market consensus.
-Non-financial corporations' debt rose at a softer 5.7 percent (vs 5.8 percent in March) and municipal government's debt climbed 7.0 percent (vs 7.6 percent in March).
-Meantime, households' domestic debt growth was unchanged at 5.6 percent.
+Norway's general public’s domestic loan debt increased 5.7 percent year-on-year to NOK 5,903 billion in June 2019, unchanged from an upwardly revised figure in the prior month.
+This was the weakest growth rate in domestic loan debt since December last year, amid a slowdown in households domestic loan (5.5 percent vs 5.6 percent in May) while municipal government loan debt growth was unchanged at 6.8 percent.
+Meantime, non-financial corporations domestic loan debt growth accelerated (5.8 percent vs 5.6 percent).
 Loan Growth in Norway averaged 7.31 percent from 1986 until 2019, reaching an all time high of 24.20 percent in February of 1987 and a record low of -4.40 percent in October of 1992.

 Loan Growth in Norway is expected to be 5.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Loan Growth in Norway to stand at 5.60 in 12 months time.
 In the long-term, the Norway Credit Indicator is projected to trend around 7.00 percent in 2020, according to our econometric models.